Skip to main content

 • Language: Bilingual (English/Polish)

-• Signature Requirements: Qualified electronic signatures (QESs) or wet ink.
+• Signature Requirements: Qualified electronic signatures (QESs) are accepted in Poland, otherwise wet ink.

 • Backdating: Not possible under Omnipresent’s policy.